 icon for divorce

-Divorce is the legal end of a marriage (dissolution of marriage).
+Divorce is the legal end of a marriage.
 Australia has ‘no fault’ divorce.
-This means that when granting a divorce, the Court does not consider the reason/s the marriage ended.
-Neither spouse needs to prove that the other did (or did not) do something which caused the breakdown of the marriage.
-The only ground for divorce is that the marriage broke down and there is no reasonable chance that the parties will get back together.
+This means that when granting a divorce, the Court does not consider why the marriage ended or what caused the marriage to breakdown.
+The only ground for divorce is that the marriage broke down and there is no reasonable chance that the parties will resume their relationship as a married couple.

-The granting of a divorce does not determine issues of financial support, property division or arrangements for children.
-It is simply a formal recognition that the marriage has ended.
+The granting of a divorce does not determine issues of financial support, property division or arrangements for children but there are a number of legal consequences that can flow from a divorce order.

 Can I apply for a divorce?